-I believe that spirituality is part of what it means to be human.
-We live with the knowledge of our birth and our death; inherent in this knowledge is both hope and fear.
+Spirituality is part of what it means to be human.
+We were born and we will die.
+Inherent in this knowledge is both hope and fear.
 Spiritual practice is the act of walking the path between birth and death with awareness, intention, and a receptivity to mystery.

 We desire meaning and purpose in our lives.
 We hunger for tools that help us deal with the complicated emotions of modern life (anxiety, stress, grief, fear).
 We yearn for meaningful ways to express joy and mark important milestones.
 As human beings we need traditions that nourish the spirit.

-As a minister, I look out into the world and see spiritually hungry people.
+As a minister and yoga teacher, I look out into the world and see spiritually hungry people.
 People for whom traditional forms of church can’t or don’t feed their hunger.
 People hungry for spiritual practices and traditions that nourish rather than stress the soul.
 Practices that allow for vulnerability.
 Practices that allow for—and in fact demand—a love of spirit and body.

 Whether you belong to a particular faith tradition or consider yourself an atheist, whether you’re unchurched or under-churched, I am here to support you with teachings and practices designed to nourish your spirit and help you live with intention.

 Yoga is so much more than postures.
 Come explore “the more” with me.